-[00:07:58] Kirsten Wagenaar: Yes, that’s pretty amazing because people are really getting into deaths and really sharing all their information about the funerals they have been going to or the ideas they have about their bucket list for example.
+[00:07:58] Kirsten Wagenaar: Yes, that’s pretty amazing because people are really getting into depth and really sharing all their information about the funerals they have been going to or the ideas they have about their bucket list for example.
 Things you should do before you die because you never know when.
 They’re very intense and very personal conversations.
-I always find this very special for people that have never met each other, they don’t know each other, but still there.
-They’re sharing all these information.
+I always find this very special for people that have never met each other, they don’t know each other, but still they’re sharing all of this information.
 It’s wonderful.

 Open Social is the community platform for nonprofits looking to coordinate volunteers and bring together stakeholders at a grassroots level.
 Hosting over 1,000 active communities, with Greenpeace Greenwire and several United Nations projects leading the way, Open Social has been proven to increase engagement within your community by up to 600%!
 Open Social is a Drupal-based open source solution, offering two fully maintained and hosted subscriptions starting at just $110 a month as well as a free do-it-yourself version.
 Request a free trial today at getopensocial.com.

-In the pre-show questionnaire, you said something about matrix that really caught my eye.
+In the pre-show questionnaire, you said something about metrics that really caught my eye.

 You said, “We always make sure targets in KPIs are set up and met.
-We like to distinguish between community value matrix and company value matrix.
-First, we measure mostly growth ambassadors, amount of reactions per post, returning visitors, insights gathered, teams that collaborate and such.
-After nine months to a year we measure on MPS, loyalty, amount of knowledge gathered, new ideas for products or services picked up by product development etcetera.”
+We like to distinguish between community value metrics and company value metrics.
+First, we measure mostly growth, ambassadors, amount of reactions per post, returning visitors, insights gathered, teams that collaborate and such.
+After nine months to a year we measure on NPS, loyalty, amount of knowledge gathered, new ideas for products or services picked up by product development etcetera.”

 [00:10:05] Kirsten Wagenaar: I’m glad that you agree with this nine months to 12 months because it is not easy to have this conversation.
 We’re always in the position that when organizations they come to us with the question, can you advise us or consult us or build this community.
 Most of the time they had already looked at our profiles.
 They had looked at the website and they really trust us.

 When we tell them it’s going to take nine to 12 months until we can really measure the return of investment for you.
-Within those 12 months, we’d definitely going to measure some other things and we can show you that the community is growing steadily, healthily.
-It’s just that we cannot from day one in three months see what is the impact on your company results.
+But, within those 12 months, we’d definitely going to measure some other things and we can show you that the community is growing steadily, healthily.
+It’s just that we cannot from day one, in three months, see what is the impact is on your company results.
 I guess here in the Netherlands, most of the times it’s not a problem.
 It’s usually a problem when we come into the projects much further in the process.